 Grass-fed beef, as the name implies, comes from cows that eat mostly grass.
-Grain-fed cows eat a diet supplemented with soy and corn and other additives.
-Grain-fed cows can also be given antibiotics and growth hormones to fatten them up more quickly.
+Grain-fed cows eat a diet that includes soy, corn, and other additives.
+Grain-fed cows may also be given antibiotics and growth hormones to fatten them up quickly.

 - Carbohydrates: 0 grams